Tyler Bertuzzi: Detroit Red Wings (2014–2023)

+Bertuzzi was selected by the Detroit Red Wings of the National Hockey League (NHL) in the second round, 58th overall, in the 2013 NHL entry draft.
 On October 17, 2014, the Red Wings signed Bertuzzi to a three-year entry-level contract.

-After finishing his season with Guelph Storm, Bertuzzi played two regular season games of the 2014–15 season.
-He made his professional debut for the Grand Rapids Griffins on April 16, 2015, in a game against the Lake Erie Monsters.
-In his second AHL game, also against the Lake Erie Monsters, he scored his first professional goal against Calvin Pickard.
+After finishing his season with Guelph Storm, Bertuzzi was assigned to Detroit's American Hockey League (AHL) affiliate, the Grand Rapids Griffins, to finish the 2014–15 season.
+He made his professional debut for the Griffins on April 17, 2015, in a game against the Lake Erie Monsters and scored his first professional goal against goaltender Calvin Pickard.
+He played in two regular season games with Grand Rapids.
+The Griffins made the 2015 Calder Cup playoffs and he played in 14 playoff games, adding seven goals and 12 points.

-On November 7, 2016, Bertuzzi was recalled by the Detroit Red Wings, and made his NHL debut the next day in a game against the Philadelphia Flyers.
-Prior to being recalled Bertuzzi recorded two goals and two assists in nine games for the Griffins.
-On November 15, Bertuzzi was assigned to Grands Rapids.
-Bertuzzi appeared in three games for the Red Wings, logging five hits and two shots on goal in 9:57 average time on ice.
-Bertuzzi was again recalled by the Red Wings on November 17.
-During the 2016–17 season, Bertuzzi recorded 12 goals and 25 assists in 48 games during the regular season.
-During the 2017 Calder Cup playoffs, he recorded nine goals and 10 assists in 19 games, to help lead the Griffins to the Calder Cup, and was awarded the Jack A. Butterfield Trophy as the Most Valuable Player.
+In his first full professional season, Bertuzzi was assigned to Grand Rapids for the 2015–16 season.
+On October 31, he was suspended two games by the AHL for a slew foot infraction against Kasperi Kapanen of the Toronto Marlies.
+He finished the season playing 71 games with Grand Rapids, scoring 12 goals and 30 points.
+The Griffins made the 2016 Calder Cup playoffs and he added seven goals and eight points in nine playoff games.
+He was assigned to Grand Rapids to start the 2016–17 season and played in nine games scoring two goals and two assists.
+On November 7, 2016, Bertuzzi was recalled by the Detroit Red Wings after Thomas Vanek was placed on injured reserve.
+He made his NHL debut the next day in a 3–2 victory over the Philadelphia Flyers.
+On November 15, Bertuzzi was returned to Grand Rapids after appearing in three games for the Red Wings, going scoreless.
+Bertuzzi was recalled by the Red Wings on November 17.
+He remained with Detroit until December 28 when he was returned to the AHL, appearing in four games, going scoreless, but had not played since November 29 due to an injured ankle.
+Bertuzzi recorded 12 goals and 25 assists in 48 games for Grand Rapids during the regular season.
+During the 2017 Calder Cup playoffs, he recorded nine goals and 10 assists in 19 games, to help lead the Griffins to the Calder Cup, and was awarded the Jack A. Butterfield Trophy as the most valuable player.
 He set the Griffins' franchise record with 23 career playoff goals.